International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 The combinations not marked with a tick, e.g. Assurance Level 1 and Trust Level 3 can not be selected, due to incompatible purposes.

-An in-depth description of the Component Certification and its profiles can be found in the [Certification Scheme](./CertificationScheme).
+An in-depth description of the Component Certification and its Assurance and Trust Levels can be found in the [Certification Scheme](./CertificationScheme).
 The Criteria Catalogue for Components can be requested on the [IDSA homepage](https://internationaldataspaces.org/publications/white-papers/).

 ## Certification of other components
 As the Broker, App Store, Clearing House, ParIS and Vocabulary Provider components are at their core also a Connector, the general certification process and assurance levels apply to them as well, in addition to component specific functional profiles.
 As an example for these profiles, the criteria catalogue "Components-Broker" can be requested on the [IDSA Homepage](https://internationaldataspaces.org/publications/white-papers/).